Pictures in order: Ann Gover, Clare Ramsden, Kath Smith, Peter Wood, Pippa Hutchins and Rachel Wood

 Peter is Mary and Derek Wood’s youngest son.
-He has married to Gill for 36 years, and they live in Chelmsford, Essex, They have four grown-up daughters and four grand-daughters.
+He has been married to Gill for 40 years, and they live in Chelmsford, Essex, They have four grown-up daughters and five granddaughters and two grandsons.
 Peter qualified as a doctor at the Middlesex Hospital, London, in 1983, and then trained to be a GP in Steeton, West Yorkshire.
 From March 1989, Peter spent seven years working as a doctor, in SW Uganda, and for the last 3 years of which he was Medical Superintendent.

 He worked at a Church of Uganda Hospital, Kisiizi Hospital and was supported by Ruanda Mission/ Mid-Africa Ministry (CMS).
 Following his return to UK in 1996, Peter returned to UK to work as a GP in a Christian General Practice in Chelmsford.

 However, due to ill-health, he retired on health grounds in 2010.
 Peter now spends part of his time working as a Handyman, and is an active member of Widford Parish in Chelmsford.
 His other interests include gardening, photography, bird-watching, and DIY projects around the home, as well as spending time with family and friends, and caring for grandchildren.

 Peter also acts as the Trust's Treasurer and website editor.

 Pippa is Mary and Derek's second daughter.
 She lives in Kenilworth.